An Optimized, Easy-to-use, Open-source GPU Solver for Large-scale Inverse Homogenization Problems: Inverse Homogenization Problem

 \subsection{Model}

-The IHP is performed on a unit cell domain $[0,1]^3$ $\Omega$, which is evenly discretized into $M$ elements.
-Each element is assigned an density variable $\rho_e$ and a fixed volume $v_e$.
-All $\rho_e$s form a vector $\bm{\rho}$.
-IHP is formulated as follows:
+The IHP is performed on a unit cell domain \tb{$\Omega$ = $[0,1]^3$}, which is evenly discretized into $M$ elements.
+Each element is assigned an density variable $\rho_e$ and a fixed volume $v_e$. \tb{All density variables $\rho_e (e=1,\cdots,M)$ form a vector $\bm{\rho}$.} IHP is formulated as follows:

 Here, the objective $f(C^H(\bm{\rho}))$ is a function as the elastic matrix $C^H(\bm{\rho})$ to indicate mechanical properties.
 The displacement field $\mathbf{u}$ is calculated by solving the equilibrium equation with six load cases $\mathbf{f}$ for three dimensions.
 The stiffness matrix $\mathbf{K}$ is a function of the material properties in the elements. $|\Omega|$ is the volume of the unit cell domain $\Omega$, $V$ is the prescribed volume fraction, and $\rho_{min} = 0.001$.